 The mere listing of any area of practice does not indicate any certification or expertise therein.
 A description or indication of limitation of practice does not mean that any agency or board has certified such lawyer as a specialist or expert in an indicated field of law practice, nor does it mean that such lawyer is necessarily any more expert or competent than any other lawyer.
 All potential clients are urged to make their own independent investigation and evaluation of any lawyer being considered.

 While we will seek to protect the confidentiality of communications we receive by e-mail, there is no such thing as perfect security.
-The dominant view today is that the expectation of privacy in unencrypted e-mail as comparable to the expectation of privacy in mail and telephone communication.
-However, it is possible that a court in some jurisdiction could hold, contrary to the current trend, that the use of unencrypted e-mail constitutes a waiver of confidentiality.
+The dominant view today is that the expectation of privacy in an e-mail is comparable to the expectation of privacy in the mail and telephone communication.
+However, it is possible that a court in some jurisdiction could hold, contrary to the current trend, that the use of e-mail constitutes a waiver of confidentiality.
 Moreover, there is no such thing as perfect security in any means of communication.
 Moreover, while unlikely, it is possible for e-mail messages to go astray and fall into the wrong hands.
 Therefore, each person should take responsibility for exercising prudence and discretion regarding the use of e-mail for sensitive communications.

 Get the compensation you deserve.
 Let us fight for your rights.